Maca for MenopauseMaca is used for fertility and weight loss. Buy maca powder and root!

 Symptoms of menopause will actually begin in the pre-menopause stage.
 Pre-menopause is the transitional stage when the body starts to make the shift.
 It can start as early as the mid thirties.
 It generally begins in the mid-forties.
 A woman’s periods will start to become irregular and other symptoms of menopause will start to appear.
 These can include hot flashes, tenderness in the breasts, vaginal dryness, even problems with sleeping.
 PMS can also become much more of a problem at this stage of life.

-The post-menopausal stage is marked by accelerated ageing of the body and atrophy of the sexual organs.
+The post-menopausal stage is marked by accelerated ageing of the body and atrophy of the reproduction system.
 Women can still experience vaginal bleeding due to continued hormone imbalances.
 Many women suffer from dryness and itching in the vaginal area.
 Post menopausal women can experience problems with bladder infections and what’s known as stress incontinence.
 These symptoms generally last only two to three months.
 However, it is at this point in life that many women start to experience osteoporosis.
 This is a lifelong problem and treatments should begin fairly early.

 The medical profession has been seriously treating menopause for over 50 years (but without maca for menopause).
 Some of their methods have been quite successful.
 Women have been self-treating themselves with herbal remedies for menopause for a lot longer, including maca for menopause.
 There have been problems with both approaches to menopause treatment.
 Many modern medical treatments carry the risk of serious side effects.
 Alternative medicine has not offered a wide range of natural or healthy alternatives.

 Menopause Medical Treatment